 Cary Grant and then-wife Betsy Drake starred in a short-lived radio program based on the characters of Jim and Muriel Blandings, Mr. and Mrs. Blandings, which debuted on NBC in January 1951.
 In the premiere episode, the route for a new freeway threatens the dream house- something else Los Angeles could relate to.

-The charity “dream house” is likewise still standing at 913 Chantilly Road.
-For the 1948 raffle winner, however, it wasn’t such a dream.
-According to newspaper reports, he took out a $15,000 mortgage on the house (then valued at $60,000) to pay the property taxes and ultimately had to sell it.
-In April 1955 he pleaded guilty to one of four counts of grand theft against him, and was sentenced to six months in L.A.
+The charity “dream house” is still standing at 913 Chantilly Road.
+For the 1948 raffle winner, however, it was anything but a dream.
+According to newspaper reports, he took out a $15,000 mortgage on the house (then valued at $60,000) to pay the property taxes and ultimately was forced to sell it.
+In April 1955 he pleaded guilty to one of four counts of grand theft, and was sentenced to six months in L.A.
 County jail.
-His lawyer remarked that financial pressures after winning the luxurious home led to his client’s difficulties.
+His lawyer remarked, as lawyers will, that financial pressures after winning the luxurious home led to his client’s difficulties.